mlund2k/mlund2k.github.io/README.md

 # Matt Lund - Data Analyst Portfolio

 ## About Me
 Hey there, I'm Matt.
 I currently hold a B.S. in Applied Physics with a computational specialization.
-Throughout my academics, I have built a strong quantitative, analytical, problem-solving skillset that has led me to pursue work in the field of data science.
+Throughout my academics, I have built a strong quantitative, analytical, problem-solving skillset that has led me to pursue a career in the field of data science.
 Working with historical data to uncover data-driven insights and predict outcomes excites me as it can be powerful when applied to just about any problem in everyday life.

 In my free time outside of academics, I have worked to expand my skillset and experience all that data science has to offer.
 I have also gained internship experience cleaning, validating, and analyzing different formats of data, as well as academic experience constructing data structures, coding, and visualizing data, which I believe will serve as the foundations of my career in data analytics.